carp-lang/Carp/docs/LanguageGuide.md

 ## The Language

+### Introduction
 Carp borrows its looks from Clojure but the runtime semantics are much closer to those of ML or Rust.
 Types are inferred but can be annoted for readability using the ```the``` keyword (see below).

+Memory management is handled by static analysis, a value is owned by the function where it was created.
+When a value is returned or passed to another function the initial function will give up ownership of it and any subsequent use will lead to a compiler error.
+To temporarily lend a value to another function (i.e. to print it) a reference must be created, using the ```ref``` special form (or the ```&``` reader macro).

 ### Data Literals
 ```